GatoGraphQL/ExtensionStarter/README.md

   --my-company-website={https://mycompany.com}
 ```

 These arguments (and additional ones, see below) are optional.
-If not provided, default values are computed from the configuration in Git and the GitHub repo.
+If any of them is not provided, a default value is computed from the configuration in Git and the GitHub repo.

 To see the default values, run: